Anastasius II (emperor): Biography

 Anastasius, originally named Artemios (Ἀρτέμιος; male form of Artemis) held prominent positions as a bureaucrat and Imperial secretary (asekretis) under preceding emperors.
 His tenure coincided with a period of turmoil and instability in the Byzantine Empire known as The Twenty Years' Anarchy.
 Following the initial removal of the last hereditary ruler, Justinian II, the empire experienced a rapid succession of four rulers from 695 to 713.
 The fourth ruler, Philippicus, successfully deposed Justinian II for the second time.

 Philippicus adopted policies that proved unfavorable to the majority of the empire's population, who adhered to Orthodoxy.
 Notably, he deposed the Orthodox patriarch of Constantinople in favor of a Monothelete patriarch.
 This decision garnered significant opposition both within the empire, particularly among the Orthodox populace, and from the church in Rome.
 Additionally, Philippicus diverted military resources from Anatolia to the Balkans in an attempt to defend Constantinople against the Bulgars.
 However, this shift left the empire's eastern front vulnerable to the Umayyad Caliphate's advancements.
 Consequently, Philippicus faced widespread discontent during his reign.
-All these things caused Philippicus’ reign to be plagued with discontent among the populace.
+All these things caused Philippicus’s reign to be plagued with discontent among the populace.

 In 713, the troops belonging to the Opsikion Theme stationed in Thrace rose up against Emperor Philippicus.
 To prevent him from leading a counter-rebellion and due to the traditional requirement of physical flawlessness for an emperor, Philippicus was blinded.
 This act aimed to disqualify him both culturally and practically from ever reclaiming the throne.
 The day after the blinding, the conspirators selected Artemios as the new emperor, who subsequently adopted the regnal name Anastasius.
 Like his predecessor, Anastasius ascended the throne under similar circumstances, which also posed the possibility of a comparable downfall.

 To consolidate this position and maintain stability within the military, crucial for thwarting future coups and retaining Imperial control, Anastasius took decisive measures.
 He had the officers directly responsible for plotting against Philippicus blinded and exiled.
 This action served as a deterrent against future rebellions, ensuring that Anastasius could maintain his rule and prevent further unrest.